Njoror: Learn by following your curiosity.

 Njoror Core consists broadly of 3 components.
 The concept graph, student proficiency model, and dynamic problems.
 There are many more components such as classrooms, wikis, and communities, but these are supporting the core.

 The concept graph defines how all the different concepts relate to each other.
 What dependencies they have, what they lead to, which concepts have which memberships and so on.
-This is the core of the platform as it encodes everything we need to know to dynamically about mathematics to dynamically create learning plans.
+This is the core of the platform as it encodes everything we need to know about mathematics to dynamically create learning plans.

 Student proficiency model